AbsaOSS/living-doc-collector-gh/README.md

 #### Full Example of Action Step Definition

-See the full example of action step definition (in example are used non-default values):
+See the full example of action step definition (in the example, non-default values are used):

 ```yaml
 - name: Living Documentation Collector for GitHub